Your housing cost will be billed to your student account.

-- Furniture (one per resident): twin XL size bed and mattress (UPE residents have a full bed); desk with chair; closet or wardrobe; dresser
+- Furniture (one per resident): twin XL size bed and mattress; desk with chair; closet or wardrobe; dresser

 - Window blinds or curtains

-- Carpet in the following halls: 807 Mound St., Brandt, the Sorority Housing Complex, Uptown East Apartments and Promenade East Apartments.
-Most Lankenau first floor rooms have carpet as well.
+- Carpet in the following halls: Brandt, the Sorority Housing Complex, and Promenade Apartments.
+Most Lankenau first-floor rooms have carpet as well.

 Most of the furniture in Alumni & Lankenau Halls is affixed to the walls in the rooms.
-In 807 Mound St., Wehrenberg, and Guild Memorial Halls wardrobes and dressers/closets are built in.
+In Wehrenberg, and Guild Memorial Halls wardrobes and dressers/closets are built-in.
 However, beds and desks are movable.
 All other halls have movable furniture.
 To learn more about specific halls and their furniture visit our Residence Halls Page.

 Furniture and equipment are not to be removed from an assigned place of use (this includes desk chairs).
 We want you to make yourself at home, so feel free to decorate your room with these stipulations in mind: please use adhesives that come off easily, don’t use anything that would damage the wall or wood in the room and no drilling into the wall/wood.